How to Create a Personal Happy Hour Ritual After Work

 🌅 Step 5: Close with Gratitude (1 Minute)

-- Silently name one thing you’re grateful for from today — big or tiny.
+- Acknowledge the good.
+Silently name one thing you’re grateful for from today, big or tiny.

-- Or the fact that you showed up, even when it was hard.
+- Honor your effort.
+Acknowledge the fact that you showed up, even when it was hard.
+Give yourself credit for the energy you expended.

-- Let that feeling linger as you transition into the rest of your evening.
+- Transition.
+Let that feeling of gratitude linger as you move into the next phase of your night.

 This closes the loop: from doing, to being.
 From productivity to presence.